Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 - Enjoy your awesome camp food.
 This is obviously the easy part.

 - Fill up one bucket with cold rinse water.
-If you are anything like my husband, you will have done this upon arriving to camp.
+If you are anything like my husband, you will have done this upon arriving at camp.

 - Add a capful of soap to your second bucket and fill it halfway with cold water.
 Add the hot water from your cook pot.